The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Discussion

 To further investigate this observation, we compare the number density of AGN at a given luminosity with that of DMHs at the corresponding typical halo mass.
-The ratio of these densities represents a "duty cycle", or the fraction of halos that contain an AGN.
-In principal if a halo contains more than, e.g, two AGN at the same time, these count as two.
-However, as seen below, the duty cycle is much less than one and such cases are rare.
-Here we compare the AGN duty cycles between the highest and lowest redshift bins shown in Fig. \ref{fig:evolLX}.
+The ratio of these densities represents a ``duty cycle", or the fraction of halos that contain an AGN.
+In principal, if a halo contains more than, e.g, two AGN at the same time, these count as two.
+However, as seen below, the duty cycle is much less than one, and such cases are rare.
+Here we compare the AGN duty cycles between the highest- and lowest-redshift bins shown in Fig. \ref{fig:evolLX}.
 We estimate the duty cycle by:

-i.e., the ratio between the X-ray luminosity function and the corresponding DMH mass function.
-The X-ray luminosity function (XLF) $(d\,\phi_{\rm X}/d\,\log L_{\rm X})$ is obtained from the 0.5--2 keV XLF \citep{miyaji_2001,hasinger05} converted to our 0.1--2.4 keV band assuming a photon index of $\Gamma=2.4$.
+i.e., the ratio between the X-ray luminosity function (XLF) and the corresponding DMH mass function.
+The XLF $(d\,\phi_{\rm X}/d\,\log L_{\rm X})$ is obtained from the 0.5--2 keV XLF \citep{miyaji_2001,hasinger05} converted to our 0.1--2.4 keV band assuming a photon index of $\Gamma=2.4$.
 The DMH mass function ($d\,\phi_{\rm DMH}/d\,\log M_{\rm DMH}$) is from \citet{sheth_mo_2001} and is implemented in our HOD code.
 The factor $|d\,\log L_{\rm X}/d\log M_{\rm DMH}|$ is estimated from the slope for the given redshift bin in Fig. \ref{fig:evolLX}.

-For our $z\sim 0.53$ sample with $M_{\rm DMH}\sim 10^{12.8}\,h^{-1}\,\rm{M}_\odot$, the estimated duty cycle is $\sim 1\times 10^{-3}$, i.e., 0.1\% of the DMHs at this halo mass could contain a BLAGN.
-Using the DMH mass growth rate of \citet{ fakhouri10}, the descendants of halos of mass $M_{\rm DMH}\sim 10^{12.8}\,h^{-1}\,\rm{M}_\odot$ at $z\sim 0.53$ have $M_{\rm DMH}\sim 10^{13.0}\,h^{-1}\,\rm{M}_\odot$ at $z\sim 0.13$.
+For our $z\sim 0.53$ sample with $M_{\rm DMH}\sim 10^{12.8}\,h^{-1}\,M_\odot$, the estimated duty cycle is $\sim 1\times 10^{-3}$, i.e., 0.1\% of the DMHs at this halo mass could contain a BLAGN.
+Using the DMH mass growth rate of \citet{ fakhouri10}, the descendants of halos of mass $M_{\rm DMH}\sim 10^{12.8}\,h^{-1}\,M_\odot$ at $z\sim 0.53$ have $M_{\rm DMH}\sim 10^{13.0}\,h^{-1}\,M_\odot$ at $z\sim 0.13$.
 The duty cycle for these descendants (at $z\sim 0.13$) is estimated to be $\sim 2\%$.
-Thus, roughly speaking, the duty cycle represented by our high-$L_{\rm X}$ $z\sim 0.13$ sample at $M_{\rm DMH}\sim 10^{13.2}\,h^{-1}{\rm M_\odot}$ DMHs has increased by an order of magnitude compared to their progenitor DMHs at $z\sim 0.53$.
+Thus, roughly speaking, the duty cycle represented by our high-$L_{\rm X}$ $z\sim 0.13$ sample at $M_{\rm DMH}\sim 10^{13.2}\,h^{-1}\,M_\odot$ DMHs has increased by an order of magnitude compared to their progenitor DMHs at $z\sim 0.53$.